bpaquet/node-logstash/Readme.markdown

 * ``json_logstash``: the unserializer try to parse data as a json object.
 If fail, raw data is returned.
 Some input plugins can not accept raw data.
 * ``msgpack``: the unserializer try to parse data as a [msgpack](http://msgpack.org) object.
 If fail, raw data is returned.
 Some input plugins can not accept raw data.
+* ``raw``: the unserializer does not try to parse the input line.
+Best for performances.

 File
 ---